-As a result of my examination of the property, I firmly believe that the development of the as yet unexplored portion of the Allison vein will at least duplicate, possibly trebble, its past production.
+As a result of my examination of the property, I firmly believe that the development of the as yet unexplored portion of the Allison vein will at least duplicate, possibly crebble, its past production.

-with equal force to the Roberts vein which is not only well mineralized but has an outcrop about twice its length and in every other respect, is similar to the Allison vein.

-Consequently, even in its present state of undevelopment,

-I think we may expect a production from the Roberts vein equal to that predicted for the Allison vein.
+What I have said regarding the Allison vein applies with equal force to the Roberts vein which is not only well mineralized but has an outcrop about twice its length and in every other respect, is similar to the Allison vein.
+Consequently, even in its present state of undevelopment, I think we may expect a production from the Roberts vein equal to that predicted for the Allison vein.

-16. WATER SUPPLY: The Allison water project includes a concrete dam and reservoir located about one mile northeast of the mine and about 2 mile northeast of the mine camp.
+16. WATER SUPPLY: The Allison water project includes a concrete dam and reservoir located about one mile northeast of the mine and about 1/4 mile northeast of the mine camp.
 During the rainy season the reservoir is reported to accumulate sufficient flood waters to operate a 50 ton cyanide or flotation mill.

-The dam is 35 feet high and 6 feet wide at the top, but due to very favorable topographic conditions is only 43% feet long.
+The dam is 35 feet high and 6 feet wide at the top, but due to very favorable topographic conditions is only 43 1/2 feet long.
 The capacity of the present reservoir is much restricted because of having been filled with silt to within 5 feet of the top of the dam.
-However, by increasing the height of the dam only 10 feet and its top length to 60 feet, at relatively small cost, the capacity of the reservoir can be increased about five fold which should be sufficient to meet all prospective milling re-
+However, by increasing the height of the dam only 10 feet and its top length to 60 feet, at relatively small cost, the capacity of the reservoir can be increased about five-fold which should be sufficient to meet all prospective milling requirements.

-At present the water supply for mine and camp is coming from a well at the damsite.
-This is a dug well 20 feet deep, of 4'x6' section and cribbed to the bottom.
-It is reported to be capable of a steady supply of about 15 gallons p. m., which is more than adequate for all mining and camp purposes.
+At present, the water supply for mine and camp is coming from a well at the damsite.
+This is a dug well 20 feet deep, of 4' x 6' section supply of about gallons p.m., which is more than adequate for all mining and camp purposes.

-The water is pumped to storage tanks at the camp and mine through a 3 inch pipe line by an electrically driven Worthing triplex pump operated by a 6 H.P. motor, which, at the rate of 40 R.P.M., will deliver 60 gallons p. m..
+The water is pumped to storage tanks at the camp and mine through a 3 inch pipe line by an electrically driven worthing triplex pump operated by a 6 H.P. motor, which, at the rate of 40 RPM, will deliver 80 gallons p.m.
 By sinking this well to bed-rock, or by digging additional wells, it is probable that this source of supply could be greatly increased and that several wells in conjunction with the reservoir will furnish a supply of water adequate for all future mining and milling needs.